akashgill3/hypermediaSystems/notes/chapter2.md

 - **Self-descriptive messages**: Messages exchanged between clients and servers should be self-descriptive, containing all necessary information within the response.
 - **Hypermedia as the engine of application state (HATEOAS)**: Hypermedia controls within responses guide clients on available actions, making the system flexible and self-describing.

-The HTML vs. JSON Example
+**The HTML vs. JSON Example**

 In a comparison between HTML and JSON representations:
 - HTML embeds hypermedia controls, making clients (like browsers) aware of available actions without external knowledge.
 - JSON requires clients to understand the domain model and available actions separately, leading to potential versioning and compatibility issues.

-HATEOAS and API Flexibility
+**HATEOAS and API Flexibility**

 HATEOAS enables API flexibility and reduces versioning complexities:
 - Hypermedia-driven APIs dynamically inform clients of available actions, eliminating the need for versioned APIs.
 - Changes to APIs reflect immediately in hypermedia responses, ensuring clients stay updated without manual intervention.

-Layered System and Code-On-Demand
+**Layered System and Code-On-Demand**

 REST's layered system allows intermediaries like CDNs to improve performance, while Code-On-Demand is an optional constraint allowing client functionality extension through scripts or applets.

-Conclusion:
+**Conclusion**
 Understanding REST's principles like the Uniform Interface and HATEOAS is essential for designing flexible and scalable hypermedia systems.
 Despite challenges like session management and JSON APIs' limitations, embracing hypermedia's self-descriptive nature can lead to more robust and adaptable applications.